 Decred and Dash are among the few cryptocurrencies to utilize PoW and PoS in recognizable forms and merge them to produce a multi-factor or hybrid consensus mechanism.

 Masternodes based PoS

-“Masternode coins” are, in some senses, also hybrids in that they have a recognizable Proof of Work component that performs a similar role as in Bitcoin and an additional role for special nodes.
+“Masternode coins” are, in some senses, also hybrids in that they have a recognizable Proof of Work component that performs a similar role as in Bitcoin and an additional role for particular nodes.

 Due to their inherent inclusion of nodes into the incentive system, Masternodes can also be customized to carry out dozens of other features.
-Governance, Privacy, Voting, etc., can be carried out through the Masternodes.
+For example, governance, Privacy, Voting, etc., can be carried out through the Masternodes.
 Thus, they effectively help in running the network.